create-go-app/fiber-go-template/README.md

 ## ⚡️ Quick start

-1. Create a new app with this template by [Create Go App CLI](https://github.com/create-go-app/cli):
+1. Create a new project with this template:

 ```bash
 cgapp -p ./my-app -b fiber
 ```

-2. Go to the `./my-app` folder
+2. Go to the `./my-app` folder.
-3. Run app by command:
+3. Run project by this command:

 ```bash
 task -s